MosesDastmard/alphabetical_sorting/README.md

 ### Empirical and theorical running time of counting sort
 The dominant part of the designed algorithm for counting sort includes two for-loop of size n (the size of array) and one of size m (the maximum possible ordinal value) to calculate the the frequencies, array of cumulative values and sorted array.
-In theory the algorithm suppose to have time complexity of $O(max\{n,m\})$ while m is fixed value it is of the $O(n)$.
+In theory the algorithm suppose to have time complexity of O(max{n,m}) while m is fixed value it is of the O(n).
 The following plot shows that the emperical running time increases linearly respect to the array size as expected.